-The Sport Aircraft Builders Club (SABC) of Western Australia (Inc.) operates an authorised landing area but not a registered airfield.
-SABC has a Constitution and Club Rules.
+The Sport Aircraft Builders Club (SABC) of Western Australia (Inc.) operates an authorised aeroplane landing area but not a registered airfield.
+SABC has a Constitution and Club Rules and is a society registered under the Western Australian Associations Incorporation Act 1987.
 A two kilometre aircraft noise buffer zone is recognised around the airfield.
-The airfield is situated within the authorised training area from Jandakot Airport and incorporated within this area are Serpentine airfield (on Yangedi Reserve) and Murray Field airfield (to the south) and they share a Common Aviation Control Area (CTAF) consisting of an oval shaped area with a five nautical mile circle surrounding each airfield.
+The airfield is situated within the authorised training area from Jandakot Airport and incorporated within this area are Serpentine airfield (on Yangedi Reserve) and Murray Field airfield (to the south) and they share a Common Traffic Advisory Frequency (CTAF) consisting of an oval shaped are with a five nautical mile circle surrounding each airfield.
+Operating procedures in the vicinity are recommendations by the Civil Aviation Safety Authority.
 The Objects of SABC are to: